We are proud of our work to make our operations more sustainable.

 As a Council we declared a climate emergency in Moreland on 12 September 2018.
 We have committed to urgent action to respond to this emergency.

-Moreland has its part to play in reaching this goal and stopping the increase in temperature.
-The quicker the world can move to net zero carbon, the better chance we have of avoiding global warming.
-We need to do what we can to keep the temperature increase to less than 1.5°C. If we do this we can limit the damaging impacts on our health, food security and way of life.
+Moreland has its part to play in stopping the increase in temperature and to limit the temperature increase to less than 1.5°C. If we do this we can limit the damaging impacts on our health, food security and way of life.

 Our actions to reduce our greenhouse gas emissions are delivering great results.
 Our 2020 goal was to achieve 30% less emissions than 2011, with a stretch goal of 40%.
 We have beaten this goal and have reduced our emissions by 69% by 2020.

-Every five years we also develop a Climate Emergency Action Plan that outlines our plans to achieve our 2040 vision.
-The current plan is the Climate Emergency Action Plan (2020 to 2025).
+Every five years we develop a Climate Emergency Action Plan (PDF 2779KB) that outlines our plans to achieve this goal.

 Our actions on climate change